ucsf-wynton/wynton-website-hpc/docs/status/incidents-2022.md

 * Occurrences:
   - 2022-03-26 (48 hours): Data-center cooling issues
 * Total downtime: 48 hours of which 48 hours were due to external factors

+### August 5-9, 2022

+#### <span style="color: orange;">Kernel maintenance</span>

+**Resolved**: All compute nodes have been rebooted.
+<br><span class="timestamp">Aug 9, 12:00 PDT</span>

+**Notice**: New operating-system kernels are deployed.
+Login, data-transfer, and development nodes will be rebooted on Monday August 8 at 14:00.
+Compute nodes will no longer accept new jobs until they have been rebooted.
+A node will be rebooted as soon as any existing jobs have completed, which may take up to two weeks (maximum runtime).
+During this update period, there will be fewer than usual slots available on the queues.
+To follow the progress, see the green 'Available CPU cores' curve (target ~14,500 cores) in the graph above.
+<br><span class="timestamp">Aug 5, 10:30 PDT</span>